garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 - **More power-ups**: only shield and shooting mechanics exist; additional power-ups are planned.
 - **Mobile controls**: touch support not yet implemented (keyboard only).
 - **Balancing**: difficulty curve and spawn rates may need tuning for smoother gameplay.

+### Added Features or GamePlay
+- Now that a lot of the organizational clean up is finishing up, goin gto start adding on more to the gameplay

+- The game now has a clock that counts how much time has past and will change gameplay as it goes longer
+- As of now player will recive points and the NPC will fall at a faster rate as time goes on

+---